| Copyright | (c) 2025 Thomas Bidne |

 Arguments

-:: forall f p a.
+| :: forall f p a.
 (Bifunctor p, Functor f) | |

-=> f (p EnvError a) | . |
+| => f (p EnvError a) | . |

--> f (p GitRevError a) |
+| -> f (p GitRevError a) |

-Embeds an EnvError
+Embeds an EnvError in the larger GitRevError.

 Examples

-let q :: Q (Either EnvError ()) q = pure (Left $ MkEnvError [osstr|VAR|] Nothing [osstr|VAR does not exist|]) in runQ $ embedEnvError q :} Left (GitRevErrorEnv (MkEnvError {var = "VAR", value = Nothing, reason = "VAR does not exist"}))
+>>>:{let q :: Q (Either EnvError ()) q = pure (Left $ MkEnvError [osstr|VAR|] Nothing [osstr|VAR does not exist|]) in runQ $ embedEnvError q :} Left (GitRevErrorEnv (MkEnvError {var = "VAR", value = Nothing, reason = "VAR does not exist"}))

 Since: 0.1